 Nuts - Pine nuts are the typical choice, but walnuts, cashews, almonds, pumpkin seeds and sunflower seeds work too!

-Couldn't be easier.
+Making this spinach pesto recipe couldn't be easier.
 Just put everything in a food processor, blender or Vitamix, and blend.
 Add olive oil and water slowly as you blend.
 And pause the machine a few times to scrape down the sides of container with a spatula.
+Voilà, Vitamix Pesto!

 Best Tools for This: